NQCD/NQCDynamics.jl/docs/src/getting_started.md

 For classical dynamics we must provide a `Matrix` of velocities and of positions.
 These should have `size = (dofs, natoms)`, matching the arguments of the `potential` and `derivative` functions.
+Usually the initial coordinates would have some physical significance, perhaps sampled from a relevant distribution, but here we use random numbers for simplicity.
 ```@repl started
 v = rand(3, 3);
 r = rand(3, 3);